-This Strawberry Panna Cotta with Strawberry Sauce is a deliciously light and creamy summer dessert.
-Perfect Dessert for a Party, Date Night or even Valentine's Day, this Panna Cotta with Strawberry is both quick and easy to make, and can be prepared in advance too!
+This quick and easy Strawberry Panna Cotta with Strawberry Sauce is a deliciously light and creamy Summer dessert.
+It is the perfect make-ahead dessert for a fancy dinner party, Date Night or even Valentine's Day!

 Why we love this recipe

-Fresh, creamy and light, this Strawberry Panna Cotta is simply perfect for summer!
-It is an easy recipe to prepare as a dinner party dessert, for gatherings or as a simple sweet treat.
+Fresh, creamy and light, this Strawberry Panna Cotta recipe is simply perfect for Summer!
+The classic Italian dessert is very easy to prepare but looks so impressive and sophisticated.

 There are two sets of ingredients required to make this recipe.
 You will need to prepare a Strawberry Sauce (Strawberry Coulis) that is used both inside the Panna Cotta and as a topping too.